EasyConnectVideo/ECV-iOS-SDK/README.md

 4- Open MyApp.xcworkspace (not MyApp.xcodeproj).

-5- In Xcode, select the Project and the Target → Build Settings → search for ENABLE_USER_SCRIPT_SANDBOXING → set to No.
+5- In Xcode, select the Project and the Target → Build Settings → search for 'User Script Sandboxing' → set to No.

 5- Then you can build the project successfully.